Mining projects engineering and consulting

 AFRY is committed to following sustainable mining and metals principles

-For AFRY, sustainable mining means adopting a comprehensive approach to ensuring the long-term sustainability of mining operations, as well as associated downstream beneficiation processes.
-AFRY is committed to following sustainable mining and metallurgical industry principles targeting to minimise negative environmental, social, and economic impacts associated with mining and minerals processing activities.
+For AFRY, sustainable and responsible mining practices means adopting a comprehensive approach to ensuring the long-term sustainability of mining operations, as well as associated downstream beneficiation processes.
+AFRY is committed to following mining and metallurgical industry principles targeting to minimise negative environmental, social, and economic impacts associated with mining and minerals processing activities, that also promotes resource efficiency by minimising waste, and embracing recycling and circular solutions.

 We have a sustainable mindset.
 Through our services we help clients in shaping and developing their ideas into technically, environmentally, and financially viable solutions.